-There are many kinds of syncope (blackout) that STARS covers, including a condition that Son2 now has, Postural orthostatic Tachycardia (PoTS)*.
-After years of being free of the symptoms of RAS, the hormones of adolescence can often restart the condition and this is how it has manifested for him, along with Ehlers Danlos syndrome*.
+There are many kinds of syncope (blackout) that STARS covers, including a condition that Youngest now has, Postural orthostatic Tachycardia (PoTS)*.
+After years of being free of the symptoms of RAS, the hormones of adolescence can often restart the condition and this is how it has manifested for her, along with Ehlers Danlos syndrome*.

 As you know, I also have these syndromes and they aren't much fun for me, so it must be much worse when you're a young person.
 And there are many out there whose symptoms are utterly devastating.
-For Son2, it meant only clocking up an 80% attendance at school in his GCSE years but, I'm thrilled to say, his results are pretty stellar even so.
-(I'll write more about the support he had soon).
+For Youngest, it meant only clocking up an 80% attendance at school in her GCSE years but, I'm thrilled to say, her results are pretty stellar even so.
+(I'll write more about the support she had soon).

-For many years, STARS has held a Patient Day as part of its annual international Heart Rhythm Congress in Birmingham This year's event on Sunday 4th October, will look at living with blackouts/syncope (pron: sin-co-pe) while the afternoon is mainly dedicated to PoTS.
-There's also a presentation from world syncope expert, Dr Blair Grubb as well as parallel events for patients with other kinds of heart rhythm issues.
+For many years, STARS has held a Patient Day as part of its annual international Heart Rhythm Congress in Birmingham that look at the condition and how living with blackouts/syncope (pron: sin-co-pe) can be more bearable.

 PoTS is one of the many conditions where patient engagement and self-management can make a huge difference to quality of life.
 But to do that, people with PoTS (or similar rare conditions) and their carers need information, up-to-date knowledge and most of all support, because it's a long term condition and expert knowledge among GPs is not commonplace.